osrf/gazebo_tutorials/parallel/tutorial.md

 ##### Visualizing the data

-To visualize the data you need have installed in your system: Python and these three dependencies (matplotlib, pandas and numpy).
+To visualize the data, you need these dependencies in your system: Python and these three dependencies (matplotlib, pandas and numpy).

 ```
 pip install -U matplotlib pandas numpy